AIDynamics/NeoPulse_Examples/readme.md

 # Introduction
-This is a tutorial for CIFAR-10 in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+This is a tutorial for CIFAR-10 and CIFAR-100 in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 [CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html), an image classification dataset contains 60000 32X32 color images with 6000 images per class.
 There are 50000 training images and 10000 test images.

+[CIFAR-100](http://www.cs.toronto.edu/~kriz/cifar.html) is very similar to CIFAR-10 except it contains 100 classes with 600 images per class (500 training and 100 testing).
+The 100 classes are under 20 superclasses ('coarse labels').

 # Tutorial Videos
 Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/developer)

 # Tutorial Files
-The following NeoPulse Modeling Language (NML) scripts can be used to train the CIFAR-10 dataset in NeoPulse™ AI Studio.
+The following NeoPulse Modeling Language (NML) scripts can be used to train the CIFAR-10 and CIFAR-100 datasets in NeoPulse™ AI Studio.
 Each file demonstrates a different level of direct hints in building a model architecture (more details on [direct hints](https://docs.neopulse.ai/NML-Oracle-direct/)):

 **build_csv.py:** This program extracts and writes images and labels to CSV file, saves images